Ban-Zhan/ComplexHeatmap-reference/book/02-single_heatmap.md

 ### Split heatmap annotations {#split-heatmap-annotations}

 When the heatmap is split, all the heatmap components are split accordingly.
-Following gives you a simple example and the heatmap annotation will be introduced in Chapter \@ref(heatmap-annotation).
+Following gives you a simple example and the heatmap annotation will be introduced in Chapter \@ref(heatmap-annotations).

 ```r